Harrisonbro/contract/contract.md

 ### Changes and revisions
 The price at the beginning of this contract is based on the estimated amount of work required to accomplish all the services defined in this contract.

-Changes and revisions can be made to the work during the project, although this may affect the estimated price you request complex changes or a large number of changes.
+Changes and revisions can be made to the work during the project, although this may affect the estimated price if you request complex changes or a large number of changes.
 I will give keep you informed of the progress of the project and will give fair warning if any requests you make are likely to cause the project to require a longer time-frame or larger budget than defined in this contract.

 In this situation you and I will discuss how to move forward, either by redefining the scope of work at the same price, or by increasing the time-frame and/or budget required to complete the work.
 Work will halt while this is discussed and agreed on, after which work will continue.
 If work is halted for more than 3 weeks for this reason, I reserve to terminate this contract and you agree to pay for any services I have provided up until that point.
 However, I will do my best to ensure that you and I can quickly agree on a revised scope and/or budget if needed and continue with the project with the least disruption possible.